belle2/basf2/online_book/fundamentals/hep_analyses.rst

 The most basic way to select a signal is to apply what, in jargon, are called "cuts".
 A cut is nothing but selection, usually binary, over one quantity that has some separation power between signal and background.
-Of course multiples cuts can be applied in sequence, leading to quite effective background reactions.
+Of course multiples cuts can be applied in sequence, leading to quite effective background reductions.
 Before deciding on the selection criteria however, one must define the variable that will be used to count of many signal events are left.
 A good variable has a very peaking distribution for signal, and a smooth, uniform distribution for the